 Striking Eagles fittings is a 1:1 replica of an ancient bronze fitting with a Raptor Beak hand guard, accenting the swift and powerful design of this sword.

-Ancient Chu Style thin edge and slim scabbard.
+Ancient Chu Style thin edge and slim scabbard in black.

 Fit and finish

 We perfected the fit and finish of our swords and the final assembly is meticulously performed by our senior craft masters.
 It takes a skill craftsman one whole working day to assemble our sword to a precision fit.